-tl;dr: There are a lot of different ways to track elapsed time in a game, and I've made a Time utility class for Godot that helps you track them.
+tl;dr: There are a lot of different ways to track elapsed time in a game.
+I describe many useful techniques in the article, and I've made an open-source Time utility class for Godot that implements these.

 What even is time??

 You may not be aware, but there are many different ways of tracking elapsed time in a game, and they are all broken.